-World Bank approves $450 million to help vulnerable people in Pakistan
+World Bank approves $450 million to help poor in Pakistan

 The credit is financed from the International Development Association (IDA), the World Bank Group’s grant and low-interest arm.

-World Bank approves $450 million to help vulnerable people in Pakistan
+World Bank approves $450 million to help poor in Pakistan

-WASHINGTON, March 16 (APP): The World Bank on Wednesday approved a package worth $450 million to support the government efforts help the poorest and most vulnerable people in Pakistan through initiatives that include strengthening the social safety net to improve the quality of coverage to those who meet it most.
+WASHINGTON, March 16 (APP): The World Bank has approved a package worth $450 million to support the government efforts for helping the poorest and vulnerable people in Pakistan.